 Python’s misleading readability

-Tuesday 23 January 2018This is over six years old, but it's still good.
+Tuesday 23 January 2018This is nearly seven years old, but it's still good.

 One of the things that has made Python successful is its readability.
 Code is clear and easy to understand.
 One of the reasons is that Python uses words for a few things that other languages use symbols for.
 But sometimes the readability is misleading.
 Beginners construct valid Python expressions that don’t do what they seem like they should do.